Corteks-team/mysql_data_generator/README.md

 ## 1. Analysis

-The first step is to analyse your database to generate a `settings/schema.json` by providing database credentials:
+The first step is to analyse your database to generate a `settings/schema.jsonc` by providing database credentials:

 ```
 npm install -g @corteks/mysql-data-generator

-mysqldatagen --host 127.0.0.1 --user USER --password PASSWORD --database DATABASE --analyse
+mysqldatagen --db mysql://user:password@127.0.0.1:3306/database --analyse
 ```

-If you want to customize the schema, copy `settings/schema.json` to `settings/custom_schema.json`.
+If you want to customize the schema, modify the default `settings/custom_schema.jsonc` that has also be generated.
-Update the `settings/custom_schema.json` to fit your needs.

 ## 2. Data generation

 Next step is to fill the database with randomly generated values:

 ```
-mysqldatagen --host 127.0.0.1 --user USER --password PASSWORD --database DATABASE
+mysqldatagen --db mysql://user:password@127.0.0.1:3306/database
 ```

-For every tables listed in `settings/schema.json`, the tool will:
+For every tables listed in `settings/schema.jsonc`, the tool will:

 -   get the values of foreign keys if needed
 -   generate batches of 1000 rows